Robust and Scalable Bayesian Online Changepoint Detection: Conclusion

 \subsection{Acknowledgements}

+We would like to thank Ayush Bharti for feedback on a first draft of this paper.
 JK was funded by EPSRC grant EP/W005859/1.
 FXB was supported by the Lloyd’s Register Foundation Programme on Data-Centric Engineering and The Alan Turing Institute under EPSRC grant EP/N510129/1.

 In \Cref{appendix:background}, we provide mathematical background.
 In \Cref{appendix:proofs}, we present the proofs and derivations of all the theoretical results in our paper, while \Cref{appendix:expDetails} contains additional details regarding our experiments.